 The underwriters or their affiliates have provided and may in the future continue to provide investment banking and other financial services for us and the selling shareholder in the ordinary course of business.
-In particular, Lehman Brothers Inc. arranged a credit facility used in connection with the acquisition of OneBeacon under which Lehman Commercial Paper Inc., an affiliate of Lehman Brothers Inc., and Bank of America, N.A., an affiliate of Banc of America Securities LLC, are lenders, see "Management Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-The OneBeacon Acquisition and Associated Capital Raising Activities."
+In particular, Lehman Brothers Inc. arranged a credit facility used in connection with the acquisition of OneBeacon, see "Management Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-The OneBeacon Acquisition and Associated Capital Raising Activities."
 The underwriters and their affiliates have received, and may in the future receive, customary fees and commissions for their services.